Updated: 6 days ago

 #3 Finding your Brand's Fonts

-Most brands will have a font they use for titles to grab your attention and then a simple font they use for sections with lots of type.
+Most brands will have a special font they use for titles to grab your attention and then a simple font they use for other areas of text.

 Sticking with the fonts you pick is great way to build brand recognition.